 Mail is accountable through one source, which makes handling, processing and tracking much more convenient for departments.

-Central Mail Services assumes all responsibility for the proper dispatch of your metered mail which eliminates the need for departments to deal with the USPS, UPS and/or FedEx.
+Central Mail Services assumes all responsibility for the proper dispatch of your metered mail which eliminates the need for departments to deal with the United States Postal Service.

 New Zip+4 codes for KSU buildings and departments are now in effect.
 Be sure to include them on all correspondence so return mail reaches you faster.